olszewskip/ArXiv_Classifier/README.md

 # ArXiv_Classifier
 Classify arXiv preprints by their meta-data

-## supervised multi-label classification, NLP, imbalanced data
+## supervised multiclass classification, NLP, imbalanced data

 ArXiv is an online repository of scientific pre-prints, see https://arxiv.org/help/general